 Tire failures can cause loss of control resulting in a rollover accident.

 15 passenger vans require longer breaking period and need more space to maneuver.

 Loading cargo in back or on top of the van makes them even more dangerous.

 The length of the van increases the area of blind spots for the driver.

 Due to the propensity to lose control, rollover, safety restraints not used, number of passengers being carried, large vans can cause severe and fatal injuries to large numbers of people.
 Injuries may include traumatic brain injury, broken bones, internal bleeding, paralysis, and loss of limbs.
 If you or a loved one has been injured in a large van accident, contact Philadelphia large van accident attorney, Daniel S. Doyle, to review the facts of your case and the extent of injuries you sustained.
 Injuries you may recover include:

 Additional recovery may include wrongful death and survivor actions when large van accidents cause fatalities.
 Close family members may bring wrongful death claims to recover for injuries they have sustained by losing a loved one such as loss of financial support, loss of companionship, funeral and burial expenses.
 Survivor actions are intended to compensate the decedent’s estate for injuries and damages he or she sustained as a result of the accident before he or she died and may include damages such as pain and suffering, lost earnings, and medical bills.

-Our car accident team at the Doyle Law Group understands that you are going through an extremely difficult time and although we may not be able to replace what you have lost or taken away your pain, we will fight to see that you are fully compensated financially for injuries and damages you have sustained.
+Our car accident lawyers in Philadelphia, PA at the Doyle Law Group understands that you are going through an extremely difficult time and although we may not be able to replace what you have lost or taken away your pain, we will fight to see that you are fully compensated financially for injuries and damages you have sustained.
 We will aggressively pursue your claim and remove as much of the legal headaches and negotiation as possible to let you focus on your physical recovery.